airbytehq/airbyte/docs/operator-guides/resumability.md

 ## Resumable Full Refresh

 Resumability is an inherent feature of Incremental syncs.
-What does it mean for Full Refresh syncs?

 Although incremental syncs are superior in all cases, they require implementing a cursor, which is not always possible.